jafingerhut/jafingerhut.github.com/transcripts/2012-rich-hickey-the-language-of-the-system.md

 the program, because I do not understand why it would not.

 The other thing is this programmatic, program-to-program interfaces rule.
-Right?
 Where do we suffer when we do not do that?
 When we only define a human interface or we define a human interface first, where do we suffer?
 Every single time we do it, every single, single time.

 Anybody ever try to write a program that manipulates any UNIX program?
 Yeah.
 Is it fun?